 On Sunday 14th May the world’s greenest football club (as recognised by FIFA) Forest Green Rovers won promotion to the English Football League.
+They are also all vegan and the only known professional vegan football team!
 Known as the ‘little club on the hill’ the Nailsworth-based club are not only the greenest club but they are also the smallest town to have a professional football club with a population of just 5,794 people.

 The club’s innovative way of thinking is undoubtedly charming, even the address of Forest Green’s stadium hints at alternative thinking: The New Lawn, Another Way, Nailsworth, GL6 0FG.

 The ground itself is powered by solar panels and the pitch is eco-friendly and uses no chemicals.
 The ‘organic’ playing surface, spread with cow manure, is thought to be the first in the world.
 The club also has plans for a new eco stadium and a 100-acre sports and green technology centre – all next to junction 13 off the M5.

 Perhaps the most fascinating aspect to Forest Green’s success is their nutritional habits.
 The club went full vegan in June 2014 with no meat, fish, dairy or animal products available to players at the training ground or before matches.